 Any UK resident individual who is under 75 can participate in a registered pension scheme.

-Employers’ contributions do not create a taxable benefit in kind on employees (but see the Annual Allowance below) and individuals can get tax relief on their own contributions to pension schemes up to their full level of UK taxable employment earnings (including self-employment earnings), although a claw back will operate to the extent that the Annual Allowance is exceeded.
+Employers’ contributions do not create a taxable benefit in kind on employees (but see the description of the annual allowance below), and individuals can get tax relief on their own contributions to pension schemes up to their full level of UK taxable employment earnings (including self-employment earnings), although a claw back will operate to the extent that the annual allowance is exceeded.

 There are two different methods of giving tax relief for employee contributions.
-Most schemes run by employers for their employees the employer deducts the employee’s contribution from gross pay, at source, before calculating the withholding tax on wages under Pay-As-You-Earn (‘PAYE’).
-In respect of all personal pension schemes the individual’s contribution is paid from after-tax earnings and, if the individual pays UK income tax, is paid to the scheme administrator after the deduction of basic rate UK income tax of 20%.
+For most schemes run by employers for their employees, the employer deducts the employee’s contribution from gross pay, at source, before calculating the withholding tax (WHT) on wages under PAYE.
+In respect of all personal pension schemes, the individual’s contribution is paid from after-tax earnings and, if the individual pays UK income tax, is paid to the scheme administrator after the deduction of basic rate UK income tax of 20%.
 The scheme administrator claims back this basic rate tax (i.e. claims 20 for every 80 paid in by the individual) and pays this into the pension scheme.
-If the individual is a higher-rate or additional rate taxpayer the extra tax-relief between higher/additional rate tax and the basic rate tax already reclaimed by the scheme administrator can be claimed by the individual through his self-assessment tax return after the end of the tax year.
+If the individual is a higher-rate or additional rate taxpayer, the extra tax-relief between higher/additional rate tax and the basic rate tax already reclaimed by the scheme administrator can be claimed by the individual through one's self-assessment tax return after the end of the tax year.
 The amount of tax relief due is identical whichever method is used.

 Tax relief at the basic rate is given at source.
 Higher and additional rate taxpayers can claim further relief through their tax returns under the UK self-assessment regime.